UPPMAX/HPC-python/docs/day2/intro.rst

     With this exercise, we'll discover what we'll learn today.

-    Give you confidence levels of the following statements, using this scale:
+    Give your confidence levels of the following statements, using this scale:

     - 0: I don't know even what this is about ...?